Improved bounds for noisy group testing with constant tests per item: Introduction

+In the simplest version of group testing, we suppose that a test is positive if and only if the pool contains at least one infected individual.
+We refer to this as the noiseless case.
+In this setting, each negative test guarantees that every member of the corresponding pool is not infected, so they can be removed from further consideration.
+However, a positive test only tells us that at least one item in the test is defective (but not which one), and so requires further investigation.
 Dorfman's original work \cite{Dorfman_1943} proposed a simple adaptive strategy where a small pool of individuals is tested, and where each positive test is followed up by testing every individual in the corresponding pool individually.
-Since then it has been an important problem to find the optimal way to recover the population's infection status in the noiseless case.
+Since then it has been an important problem to find the optimal way to recover the whole population's infection status in the noiseless case \geb{(see \cite{Aldridge_2019_2} for a detailed survey)}.
 A simple counting argument (see for example \cite[Section 1.4]{Aldridge_2019_2}) shows that to ensure recovery with zero error probability, since every possible defective set must give different test outcomes, the following must hold in the noiseless setting:

-Hwang \cite{Hwang_1972} provided an algorithm based on repeated binary search, which is essentially optimal in terms of the number of tests required in that it requires $m^0_{\inf} + O(k)$ tests, but may require many stages of testing.
-As described for example in pandemic plans developed by the EU, US and WHO \cite{EU_2009,US_2017,WHO_2009}, and in COVID-specific work \cite{mutesa2020}, adaptive strategies may not be suitable for pandemic prevention.
-For example, if a test takes one day to prepare and for the results to be known, then each stage will require an extra day to perform, meaning that adaptive group testing information can be received too late to be useful.

-Hence the need to perform large-scale testing to identify infected individuals fast relative to the doubling time \cite{Cheong_2020, Madhav_2017, mutesa2020} can make adaptive group testing unsuitable to prevent an infectious disease from spreading.
-Furthermore the preservation of uncharted viruses in a large scale may be challenging due to structural and chemical differences \cite{Gould_1999}.
-Due to its automation potential and the fact that tests can be completed in parallel (for example by the use of 96-well PCR plates \cite{erlich_2015}), the main application of group testing such as DNA screening \cite{Chen_2008,Kwang_2006,Ngo_2000}, HIV testing \cite{Wein_1996} and protein interaction analysis \cite{Mourad_2013,Thierry_2006} are non-adaptive where all tests are specified upfront and performed in parallel.
+\geb{This can be extended to the case of recovery with small error probability, for example with the bound (see \cite[Eq.
+(1.7)]{Aldridge_2019_2}) that the success probability